CoAP: Echo, Request-Tag, and Token Processing

 tracking mechanism that identifies a client across requests.
 This is

-especially true for preemptive Echo values.
-Servers MUST NOT use the
+especially true for preemptive Echo option values.
+Servers MUST NOT

-Echo option to correlate requests for other purposes than freshness
+use the Echo option to correlate requests for other purposes than

-and reachability.
-Clients only send Echo values to the same server
+freshness and reachability.
+Clients only send Echo option values to

-from which the values were received.
-Compared to HTTP, CoAP clients
+the same server from which the values were received.
+Compared to

-are often authenticated and non-mobile, and servers can therefore
+HTTP, CoAP clients are often authenticated and non-mobile, and

-often correlate requests based on the security context, the client
+servers can therefore often correlate requests based on the security

 7. IANA Considerations

-IANA is requested to add the following option numbers to the "CoAP
+IANA has added the following option numbers to the "CoAP Option

 | Number | Name | Reference |